machine-learning-apps/Issue-Label-Bot/README.md

 ### Links

- - GitHub App home page For [Issue-Label Bot](https://github.com/apps/issue-label-bot), where you can install this bot your repo.
+ - GitHub App home page For [Issue-Label Bot](https://github.com/apps/issue-label-bot).

  - [Prediction Dashboard](http://mlbot.net:3000/) you can see examples of predictions for issues made.